 What is the absolute, polar opposite of that gremlin-feeling?
 Not the polite version.
 The soul-level, earth-shaking opposite.
 "I feel broke" -> The opposite isn't "I have enough."
 It's "I am a f*cking money magnet."
 "I'm terrified" -> The opposite isn't "I am calm."
 It's "I have the courage of a freedom tower twerking party."
 "I feel invisible" -> The opposite isn't "I am seen."
 It's "My presence is an aurora borealis."

 This is the Rage Create secret sauce.
 Abstract concepts are useless.
 You need to anchor your affirmation in a physical, sensory, and slightly bizarre image that your brain can’t ignore.
 Your meat suit understands visceral things.
 Take your "opposite" from Step 2 and weld it to an insane image.
+For a full, hands-on workshop to build your power mantras, check out our guide: How to Forge Your Own Vibrational Sledgehammer.

 INSTEAD OF: "I am confident."